 Format.
-Contributions should preferably be submitted as ASCII files on diskette, together with a printout made from your word-processing system.
+Contributions should be submitted as files on diskette or as attachments in e-mail, together with a printout made from your word-processing system.
 As regards other possible formats, consult the editors before submission of your manuscript.

 Headings.
 The title of the paper should be followed by the author's name and academic affiliation.
 Sections and sub-sections should be numbered.
 Headings should not be singled out typographically (by boldface, capitalization, or the like).